Oppodelldog/balkonygardener/README.md

 I am a bad gardener, and a lazy one.
 I have no clue when to water the plants and what else to do with them - I just like to have them on my balkony growing and following the flow of time.
-Also, I like to travel on vacations so there's many days in a row where they would get no water and just dry out.
+Also, I like to travel on vacations so there're many days in a row where they would get no water and just dry out.

 So why not build some water pumping system that does the job for me?